The AOA Group Long-Term Disability Income Insurance Plan - aoa

 Questions?
 Call toll-free 1-866-331-0180

 When program experience has been good New York Life Insurance Company will periodically return excess premiums in the form of dividends to the AOA as the policyholder.
 The AOA will retain these dividends in a Dividend on Deposit Account with New York Life.
 The AOA will in turn periodically make these dividends available through premium credits to existing insureds in the programs which generated the dividends.
 Sufficient reserves will be retained by the AOA in the Dividend on Deposit Account to cover administrative and marketing costs generated by the New York Life Insurance Programs sponsored by the AOA.
+Dividends are not guaranteed.
 These programs are administered together to take advantage of the savings resulting from this integrated approach.